Broker Check

 Neither us, nor our investment adviser representatives have a legal or disciplinary history to report.
 You can look up more information about us and our investment adviser representatives at https://www.investor.gov/CRS.

-As a financial professional, do you have any disciplinary history?
+Conversation Starter: As a financial professional, do you have any disciplinary history?
 For what type of conduct?

 Additional Information about Elliott Cove

-Additional information about Elliott Cove along with copies of our Form ADV Part 2A disclosure brochure and this relationship summary are available on the Internet at https://www.elliottcove.com/.
+Additional information about ECCM along with copies of our Form ADV Part 2A disclosure brochure and this relationship summary are available on the Internet at https://www.elliottcove.com/.
 You can find our disclosure brochures and other information about us on the SEC’s Investment Adviser Public Disclosure website at https://adviserinfo.sec.gov/firm/summary/123636.
 For up-to-date information and to request a copy of the relationship summary, we can be reached by phone at 206-267-2683.

+Conversation Starter: Who is my primary contact person?
+Is he or she a representative of an investment adviser or a broker-dealer?
 Who can I talk to if I have concerns about how this person is treating me?

 Have a Question?